verlinked/covid19-app-scanner/README.md

 For example, a party location where only people get access having the app on their phones.
 Or giving people a free drink when they have the app active and running.
-Or implement a counter to detect more than one smartphone at a time.
+Or get something from a candy machine when you place your smartphone in front of it.

 ## How it works